 Third Person Shooters

 - Spec Ops: The Line: Walker encounters a heavily defended chokepoint that he and his squad need to get past.
 Luckily, they gain access to white phosphorous artillery and proceed to bomb their way through.
-They soon discover, to their horror, that they murdered innocent civilians.
-There is no alternative for the player, to proceed through the sequence, you must drop the bombs, which was quite a point of contention among the press since the game calls you out for completing the only objective available to you, and makes it a part of its postmodern message.
-The game, using both characters and the loading screens, mocks the player for not stopping playing, which is the polar opposite of how a gamenote is supposed to be played.
-There is the argument that this was the point of that sequence, if not the game, considering that the entire game was intended as a deconstruction of modern military shooters, but few players who were angered by this decision would appreciate that argument.
+They soon discover, to their horror, that in doing so they murdered innocent civilians, and this is a critical turning point for the character.
+But in fact there is no alternative for the player; if you attempt to fight the defenders normally, the game will respawn them forever until you are killed.
+If you use the phosphorous but deliberately aim the bombs to avoid hitting the civilians, the game will place a military vehicle in the trench with them, which must be destroyed for the sequence to end.
+This was quite a point of contention among the press since the game calls you out for completing the only objective available to you in the only available way.
+The game, using both characters and the loading screens, mocks the player for not stopping playing.

 - In Zero Escape: Virtue's Last Reward, getting to the Golden Ending requires the player to vote against Phi at a crucial moment, in order to hear her declaration of vengeance (which the protagonist uses to talk her down in another pathway where she instead votes against him and tries to escape the facility with her newly-won Bracelet Points).
 Despite that, your character still gets chewed out by everyone for a dozen paragraphs and mentally berates himself for it afterwards for doing something so stupid and out-of-character: he's legitimately perplexed at his own actions and wonders what possessed him to go through with it (a not-so-subtle jab at the player, basically).